snr-laboratory/snrlab-microfab-trial0/doc/ALD/Actionable ALD Plan.md

 DI H20 is housed in a three neck round bottom flask with a fabric 1L heating mantle at its base.
 The heating mantle temperature is controlled using a basic PL120 (5-100% range) temperature controller that can regulate the input voltage providing gentle heating capable of stable control in the range of 25-100C.

 The 8 channel relay module has the solenoid and ALD valves (TMA, H2O and N2 - N2 does not have an ALD valve since it is for carrier and purging) connected to channels K1-K5.
 The solenoid and ALD valves will have an external 24V power supply connected to the COM of the relay.
 A block screw terminal serves to fan out the number of connections to power all the valves.
 The 8 relay module will be powered externally by a 5V power supply.
-The Mean Well 5V switch mode power supply
+The Mean Well 5V switch mode power supply (SMPS) will power both the coil and logic power of the Hong Wei JQC3F-05VDC-C 8 relay module.
+This isolates the Arduino Mega 2560 and removes any stress that can damage the Arduino.

 ## Materials in Stock